 Penalties for non-compliance

-The financial consequences of non-compliance under SB 205 are real and enforceable now.
-Colorado sets a maximum civil penalty of Per-violation fines under CCPA framework.
+The financial consequences of non-compliance under SB 24-205 are real and enforceable now.
+Colorado sets a maximum civil penalty of AG-enforced (Colorado Consumer Protection Act); up to ~$20,000 per violation.
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
-Consumer AI violations in Colorado may also attract federal coordination: the FTC's Operation AI Comply sweep (September 2024) demonstrated that state and federal enforcers share intelligence on companies with widespread AI disclosure failures.
+Employment AI violations often trigger parallel exposure: an employer who fails to provide required notice faces state penalties AND increased litigation risk under federal equal-employment law, because documented failure to audit for bias can be used as evidence of disparate-impact intent in private lawsuits.

 What to do now